peterbarnett03/influxdb3_plugins/influxdata/forecast_error_evaluator/README.md

 ```

 ### 3. Install and Configure the Notification Sender Plugin
-- Ensure the [Notification Sender Plugin for InfluxDB 3](#) (link to be added) is installed and configured.
+- Ensure the [Notification Sender Plugin for InfluxDB 3](https://github.com/influxdata/influxdb3_plugins/tree/main/influxdata/notifier) is installed and configured.
 This plugin is **required** for sending notifications via Slack, Discord, HTTP, SMS, or WhatsApp.

 ## Configure & Create Triggers